How to Build Credit in 8 Simple Steps

 4. Build a Financial Safety Net

-Budgeting is one of the oldest tricks in the book, albeit not a very popular one.
-But without a budget, you can easily find yourself stretched thin or falling behind on savings, each of which introduces a whole new set of complications for your credit score.
-And the process isn’t as laborious or time-consuming as you might assume.
-You don’t need to budget every day or even every week.
-An hour or two a month is sufficient and will go a long way.
+Budgeting is one of the oldest tricks in the book, though not a very popular one.
+But without a budget, you can easily find yourself stretched thin or falling behind on savings.
+Besides, the process doesn’t have to take much time or work.
+Budgeting for an hour or two every month will go a long way.
 If you need some inspiration, check out our top 10 budgeting tips and collection of budget templates.

-In the course of your budgeting efforts, make sure to carve out some room for emergency-fund contributions.
+When budgeting, make sure to carve out some room for emergency-fund contributions.
 An emergency fund gives you a financial safety net, which will catch you in the event of job loss or unexpected expenses that could otherwise wreak havoc on your credit.
-So aim to save two months’ pay per year.
-And increase your contributions when you’re feeling flush, until you put away a year’s worth of take-home pay.
+So aim to save two months’ pay per year, and increase your contributions until you put away a year’s worth of take-home pay.

 5. Double Down on Credit & Use Loans as Needed